Marie Michael Library

 - CIKOD-TV provides a space for traditional Ghanaian authorities to introduce themselves and the work they do to develop their communities.

-- CIKS (Centre for Indian Knowledge Systems) specialises in traditional agriculture.
+- CIKS (Centre for Indian Knowledge Systems) specializes in traditional agriculture.

 - Community Protocols are developed by indigenous peoples, mobile, and local communities and serve as a means by which people and communities can engage with others according to their values, and on the basis of rights and responsibilities.